-(g) Net Position and Fund Balance
+Net Position and Fund Balance

-Net position in government-wide statements is classified as net investment in capital assets; restricted; and unrestricted.
+Net position in government-wide statements may be classified as net investment in capital assets, restricted or unrestricted.
 Restricted net position represents constraints on resources that are either externally imposed by creditors, grantors, contributors, laws and regulations of other governments or imposed by law through state statute.
-At June 30, 2016, there was no portion of net position that was restricted.
+At June 30, 2017, there was no portion of net position that was restricted.

-In the governmental fund financial statements, fund balance is composed of five classifications designed to disclose the hierarchy of constraints placed on how fund balance can be spent.
-The governmental fund types classify fund balances as follows:
+In the governmental fund financial statements, fund balance may be composed of one of five classifications designed to disclose the hierarchy of constraints placed on how fund balance can be spent.
+The General Fund may classify fund balances as follows:

 Nonspendable Fund Balance - This classification includes amounts that cannot be spent because they are either (a) not in spendable form or (b) legally or contractually required to be maintained intact.
-The Library does not have any nonspendable fund balances at June 30, 2016.
+The Library does not have any nonspendable fund balances at June 30, 2017.

 Restricted Fund Balance - This classification includes amounts that are restricted to specific purposes externally imposed by creditors or imposed by law.
-The Library does not have any restricted fund balances at June 30, 2016.
+The Library does not have any restricted fund balances at June 30, 2017.

 Committed Fund Balance - This classification includes amounts that can only be used for specific purposes imposed by majority vote resolution of the Library Board.
 Any changes or removal of specific purpose requires majority action by the governing body.
-At June 30, 2016, the committed fund balance is \$20,000.
+At June 30, 2017, the committed fund balance is \$1,203,000.

 Assigned Fund Balance - This classification includes the portion of fund balance that the Library intends to use for specific purposes and assigned by the Library Board.
-At June 30, 2016, the assigned fund balance is \$15,000.
+At June 30, 2017, the assigned fund balance is \$1,680,040.

-Unassigned Fund Balance - This classification includes the portion of the general fund balance that has not been restricted, committed, or assigned to specific purposes or other funds.
+Unassigned Fund Balance - This classification includes the portion of the General Fund balance that has not been restricted, committed, or assigned to specific purposes or other funds.
+At June 30, 2017, the unassigned fund balance is \$85,650.

-For purposes of fund balance classification expenditures are to be spent from restricted fund balance first, followed in-order by committed fund balance, assigned fund balance and lastly unassigned fund balance.
+For purposes of fund balance classification, expenditures are to be spent from restricted fund balance first, followed in-order by committed fund balance, assigned fund balance and lastly unassigned fund balance.